pramodkondur/Dataspark-End-to-End-DataAnalytics/README.md

 11. Store Wise: The Online Store leads with 20.45% of total sales among 67 stores and has generated around 11 million USD.
 12. Store age and size: There is no co-relation between the revenue and store's age and store's size.
 13. Stores with No orders: There are 9 stores with no orders, these stores could either include targeted campaigns or be closed to focus more on online sales as it spearheads the sales.
-14. Time analysis: It can be infered from all the years that the lowest performing month is April with the top 3 being December, January, and February.
-Year wise, there is strong indication of revenue increase yearly.
+14. Time analysis:  From 2016 to 2019, the sales revenue exhibited a consistent upward trend.
+During this period, the revenue increased annually, reflecting positive business performance and successful market strategies.
+In 2020, there was a notable decline in sales revenue.
+The decrease could be associated with  economic downturns, or supply chain disruptions due to the Covid-19 pandemic.
+For the year 2021, revenue data is only available up to February.
+However, the early data for 2021 suggests that the revenue challenges have continued into the new year.
+Further, it can be infered from all the years that the lowest performing month is April with the top 3 being December, January, and February.

 ## Power BI Reports